RTurney/Covid-dashboard/README.md

 ### public/

-A public folder for containing public files
+A public folder for containing public files such as the favicon icon.

 ### src/

+- tests/
+  > Contains unit tests for each component or util employed in the application.
+- api/
+  > contains all the api fetch functions for this application
+- assets/
+  > contains png/jpeg assets used within this application
 - components/
   - GraphComponents/
     > Contains CaseGraph.js / DeathGraph.js / GraphBoard.js & VaccinesGraph.js components.
 GraphBoard.js is the main component holding CaseGraph, DeathGraph and VaccinesGraph.
 All 3 graph components display current totals from the last 10 days and are displayed using react-vis.
   - MapComponents/
-    > Contains all components necessary for the Map such as ContinentCircles.js / CountryCircles.js / VaccineCircles.js components.
-These components work using the react-leaflet module to display co-ordinate based circles on the Map component.
-Circle area is based on cases/deaths/vaccination rates
+    > Contains all components necessary for the Map.
+These components work using the react-leaflet module to display polygonal geoJson data for each country and continent.
+Colour each country/continent is based on case data for that country/continent
   - StatsComponents/
     > Contains all components for the Stats board.
-The StatisticsBoard.js is the main component rendered in App.js and holds the StatsTotals, ContinentStats, CountryStats and VaccineStats.
+The StatisticsBoard.js is the main component rendered in App.js and holds the StatsTotals, ContinentStats & CountryStats
+  - utils/
+    > Contains utility functions required throughout the application
+  - contexts/
+    > Contains contexts and providers for this application such as DataContext
+  - data/
+    > Holds geoJSON and other data files
+  - styles/
+    > Contains all the css style files for each component
-- Display.js
+- TickerDisplay.js
   > Contains the ticker display component
-- Display.css
-  > CSS file for the Display component
 - NavBar.js
-  > Contains the Navbar component with the api fetch functions and buttons to switch between Country, continent or vaccine data.
+  > Contains the Navbar component with buttons to switch between Country, continent or vaccine data.
-- NavBar.css
-  > CSS file for the Navbar component
 - App.js
   > Contains the main code for running this application.
-- App.test.js
-  > Empty file for testing
-- App.css
-  > CSS for the App
+  > Also runs all the fetch functions for the api data and the loading state

 ---